Kreyu/data-table-bundle/README.md

 # DataTableBundle

-Streamlines creation process of the data tables.
+Streamlines creation process of the data tables in Symfony 6.

 - [Installation](#installation)
 - [Usage](#usage)